e-roy/fmp-node-wrapper/packages/tools/README.md

 # FMP AI Tools

-AI tools for Financial Modeling Prep (FMP) Node API - compatible with Vercel AI SDK, Langchain, OpenAI, and more.
+AI tools for Financial Modeling Prep (FMP) Node API - compatible with Vercel AI SDK, OpenAI Agents, and more.

 This package provides pre-built AI tools that can be used with various AI frameworks.
 For direct API access, use the `fmp-node-api` package.